Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Numerical case studies

-However, the good performance by EIM with uniform assumption of eigen-fields on temperature fields does not guarantee accuracy on heat flux fields.
-Even when time are $3$ and $4$ s, curves ''EIM-UNI'' in Figs. \ref{fig:7} (c) and (d) exhibit discrepancies compared with FEM and other EIM curves.
-The numerical errors between ''EIM-UNI'' and other curves exhibit the same pattern as $t = 1, 2$ s, whose maxima appears around the interfaces of the inhomogeneity.
-The decrease of temperature gradients leads to smaller discrepancies for uniform eigen-fields.
-However, unlike temperature fields, differences become unnoticeable when $t = 5, 6$ s, curves ''EIM-UNI'' in Figs. \ref{fig:7} (e) and (f) still exhibit discrepancies between other cases.
-The differences should be attributed two primary reasons: Firstly, heat flux is a higher-order field, and thus its numerical accuracy is more sensitive to eigen-fields.
+However, the good performances by EIM with uniform assumption of eigen-fields for a spheroid with shorter third axis (a = 0.06 m) does not guarantee accuracy for the case with longer third axis (a = 0.12 m) in Figs. \ref{fig:a12} (a-f).
+Keep in mind that although the size of inhomogeneity changes, the undisturbed thermal fields retain.
+Based on our previous analysis, when time is small, i.e., t = 2 s, the temperature gradients are comparatively greater, which lead to eigen-fields with larger magnitude.
+Moreover, because the spheroid inhomogeneity exhibits a longer third axis, the zeroth order (uniform) equivalent conditions conducted at the center is not able to capture spatial variations of eigen-fields accurately.
+Therefore, much more apparent discrepancies among the ``EIM-UNI'' and other curves can be found in Figs. \ref{fig:a12} (a, c, d, f), if compared to Figs. \ref{fig:a06} (a,c,d,f).
+Certainly, the discrepancies in temperature fields are smaller than these of heat flux, which should be attributed two primary reasons.
+Firstly, heat flux is a higher-order field, and thus its numerical accuracy is more sensitive to eigen-fields.
 In contrast, the temperature field is obtained with less partial derivative.
 Secondly, thermal fields are calculated by time convolution, and numerical errors are accumulated by inaccurate solutions with the uniform eigen-fields.
 Therefore, it is recommended to consider spatial variation of eigen-fields for transient inhomogeneity problems.